Guribo/UdonVoiceUtils/README.md

 Currently released are only the BetterPlayerAudio parts.

-You can find the v0.7_beta release here: https://github.com/Guribo/BetterAudio/releases/tag/BPAv0.7_beta
+You can find the v0.7 release here: https://github.com/Guribo/BetterAudio/releases/tag/BPAv0.7
->*In order to use it you need the VRChat Udon SDK, [UdonSharp by Merlin](https://github.com/MerlinVR/UdonSharp/wiki/setup) and Unity 2018.4 (soon Unity 2019 as VRChat is about to update).*
+>*In order to use it you need the VRChat Udon SDK, [UdonSharp by Merlin](https://github.com/MerlinVR/UdonSharp/wiki/setup) and Unity 2019.4.*
->*Afterwards simply import the v0.7_beta unitypackage and have a look at the example scene `Assets/Guribo/UdonBetterAudio/Tutorials/PrivateZones/PrivateZones.unity`.*
+>*Afterwards simply import the v0.7 unitypackage and have a look at the example scene `Assets/Guribo/UdonBetterAudio/Examples/PrivateZones/PrivateZones.unity`.*

 **Please check out the [Wiki](https://github.com/Guribo/BetterAudio/wiki) for additional information on the available components, features and prefabs.**